 My wife and I are selling our house in Biddenham and the buyers lawyers are claiming that there is a possibility that the property was built on contaminated land.
 A high street Biddenham lawyer would know that there is no such problem.
 For the life of me I don't know why the purchasers instructed an internet conveyancing firm as opposed to a conveyancing solicitor in Biddenham.
 Having lived in Biddenham for 4 years we know of no issue.
 Is it a good idea to get in touch with our local Authority to seek clarification that there is no issue.

 It sounds as though you may have a conveyancing solicitor already.
 What do they say?
 You should enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

-How does conveyancing in Biddenham differ for new build properties?
+How does conveyancing in Biddenham differ for newly converted properties?

-Most buyers of new build or newly converted property in Biddenham come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is ready to move into.
-This is because builders in Biddenham typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Biddenham come to us having been asked by the builder to sign contracts and commit to the purchase even before the residence is finished.
+This is because builders in Biddenham usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Biddenham or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Biddenham or who has acted in the same development.